 The case of Hydro-Quebec v.
 Syndicat des employe-e-s de techniques professionnelles et de bureau d’Hydro-Quebec, section locale 2000 (SCFP-FTQ), 2 SCR 561, 2008 SCC 43 (CanLII), considers accommodation to the point of undue hardship and states, “[t]he test is not whether it was impossible for the employer to accommodate the employee’s characteristics.
 The employer does not have a duty to change working conditions in a fundamental way, but does have a duty, if it can do so without undue hardship, to arrange the employee’s workplace or duties to enable to employee to do his or her work.”
 The Tribunal also notes that the changes need not be permanent.

-If you are concerned that an employee’s accommodation requests are causing your employment undue hardship, or if you believe your employer is failing to accommodate your disability and requesting too many medical documents, contact Monkhouse Law today for a free 30 minute consultation to discuss your options.
+If you are concerned that an employee’s accommodation requests are causing your employment undue hardship, or if you believe your employer is failing to accommodate your disability and requesting too many medical documents, contact Monkhouse Law today to discuss your options.